 Since Pluto’s demotion to a dwarf planet Neptune is now known as the outermost planet in our solar system and is similar in size to Uranus whose orbital disruptions led to its discovery.
 Neptune can be a confusing planet in astrology which is no surprise as it is the planet of confusion among other things and its discovery initiated a torrent of consternation in scientific circles.

-A flood of controversy soon erupted after its discovery as, unknown to Le Verrier until shortly before its discovery, a British astronomer John Couch Adams also independently predicted the discovery of a previously unknown planet, both having determined this separately due to perturbations in the orbit of Uranus.
-After much discussion by astronomers of the day they both were given credit for its discovery until early this century when a historical review decided that Le Verrier had more accurately predicted Neptune’s location and slightly earlier than Adams and he is now given credit as its primary discoverer.
+A flood of controversy soon erupted after Neptune’s discovery as, unknown to Le Verrier until shortly before its discovery, a British astronomer John Couch Adams also independently predicted the discovery of a previously unknown planet, both having determined this separately due to perturbations in the orbit of Uranus.
+After much discussion by astronomers of the day they both were given credit for its discovery, that is until early this century when a historical review decided that Le Verrier had more accurately predicted Neptune’s location and slightly earlier than Adams.
+He is now given primary credit as its discoverer.

 In what can only be called a Neptunian twist, Adams presented Le Verrier with the Royal Astronomical Society’s annual gold medal in 1868 as Adams was then president of the RAS and the delay was due to the confusion surrounding its discovery.